SamKirkiles/COMP-527-Docker-Image/README.md

 1. Clone the repo anywhere
 2. cd into `.devconainer` and run `docker build -t tutch .`
 3. Run `docker run -it --rm --name tutch -v <FULL PATH TO MOUNT TO IMAGE>:/root/ tutch` to open a shell in your docker container.
+Important: relative paths will not work.
+4. Start using tutch with `tutch`

 ### Example
 For example, I would like to mount my tuch_files folder located at `/Users/samkirkiles/Documents/COMP-527-Docker-Image/tutch_files`